Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Strategy's Expected Result/Impact: SBAI maintains a safe environment that is conducive to learning.
+Strategy's Expected Result/Impact: A safe school environment that allows for the highest level of learning.

 Performance Objective 2 - SAFETY COMMITTEE